How it works!

-One Tribe connects online businesses and their customers to rainforest protection projects and tracks the climate impact in real time.
+One Tribe connects online businesses and their customers to rainforest protection projects and tracks the climate impact in real-time.

 We’ve brought together loads of information here about how you can protect rainforest when you shop, how it actually works, and why its so important!

-How One Tribe Saves Trees
+How does One Tribe save trees?

 Protecting rainforest protects the animals within it, but also crucially the trees.
 Scientific research has calculated how many trees there are in an acre of rainforest and from there we have worked out that there are 1,012 medium and large trees in an acre.

-How One Tribe Protects Rainforest
+How does One Tribe protect rainforest?